open-innovations/register-of-members-interests-proto/src/docs/index.md

 #### Feature

 Features are derived from current or potential attributes of the register.
+These could be simple field definitions or they could be capabilites such as field-level validation.
+The concept is kept vague to allow for incorporation of as yet unforseen edge cases.

 They are defined in the `src/_data/features/` folder, with a separate file per scope, as described above.
 Internally these files are object trees, with structure governed by the scope.